joshpwille/APPA-3D/README.md

 To maintain a clear history of changes, each function is assigned a version number.
 The version number is updated whenever the corresponding function is modified.
 This helps in:

 Update the function's version number and document the change in the README.md.

+The file Test_1.ipymb is a modified version of reward and action planning.
+DanielThomason